Pharmacy Technician Training & Certification

 Pharmacy technicians assist and support licensed pharmacists in providing health care and medications to patients.
 Pharmacy technicians training must have a broad working knowledge of pharmacy practice, and be skilled in the techniques required to order, stock, package, and compound and otherwise prepare medications.
 Under the supervision of pharmacists, pharmacy technicians work in hospital pharmacies, community pharmacies, home health care pharmacies, long-term care pharmacies, clinic pharmacies, nuclear medicine pharmacies, health maintenance organization pharmacies, compounding pharmacies, veterinary pharmacies and in mail order prescription pharmacies.
 Pharmacy technicians schools in Dallas sometimes assume responsibility in areas relating to technology and informatics in the pharmacy.
 In addition, some pharmacy technicians have been employed in non-traditional settings by medical insurance companies, managed care organizations, medical computer software companies, drug manufacturing companies, drug wholesale companies, food processing companies, and as instructors in pharmacy technician training programs.

 Program Description: Pharmacy tech certification program in Dallas consists of 96 contact hours of training to enable students to perform the duties of a Pharmacy Technician in a hospital or home care environment and in all pharmacy settings.
-Emphasis is placed on pharmacy mathematics, medical and pharmaceutical terminology, drug classification and clinical uses, drug chemistry packaging and labelling, unit dosage and solution preparation, aseptic compounding and parenteral (IV) admixture operations, drug distribution systems and record keeping.
+Emphasis is placed on pharmacy mathematics, medical and pharmaceutical terminology, drug classification and clinical uses, drug chemistry packaging and labeling, unit dosage and solution preparation, aseptic compounding and parenteral (IV) admixture operations, drug distribution systems and record keeping.

 Successful completion of this program will enable students to: